azieren/DevEv-BackEnd/README.md

 For each video, a .txt file will be written  where each rows have the following information:
 (frame, label, x_min, y_min, x_max, y_max,, R_x, R_y, R_z)

-1. **TXT File**: For each video, a .txt file will be written where each row has the following format:
+1. **TXT File**: For each video, a .txt file will be written where each row has the following format and can be found [here](https://drive.google.com/drive/u/0/folders/1zW77D8e3v7NsfpyLyXfR5Es6LDXuawag):
     - `frame`: Frame number.
     - `label`: Adult/Child label.
     - `x_min`, `y_min`, `x_max`, `y_max`: Head bounding box coordinate